wrongu/LORDAP/README.md

     * use short query field names
 * Be careful making changes to options.defaultQuery, as this may result in a mismatch between previously cached filenames and new results.
 * LORDAP does not scale well, especially to complex "queries."
 [DataJoint](https://datajoint.io) is a better option in this situation, since it leverages the speed and scalability of a SQL database backend.
+* Behavior of "onDependencyChange"
     * LORDAP uses modification timestamps on a `.m` file to detect when the associated data has become stale and should be deleted.
+    * There are essentially two modes: ignore the problem completely or aggressively delete cached files (which may unnecessarily force other things to be recomputed later).
-Avoid wrapping _local_ functions in `loadOrRun`, since any change to the file will trigger the deletion of cached results.
+    * Avoid wrapping _local_ functions in `loadOrRun`, since any change to the file will trigger the deletion of cached results.
 Instead, each cached function should be given its own file.
-* LORDAP cannot detect changes to anonymous functions, or functions inside a package like `+foo/bar.m`, which would be referenced as `@foo.bar`.
-Everything else works as expected for these functions.
+    * Does not work for anonymous functions or packages like `+foo/bar.m` (which would be referenced as `@foo.bar`).

 License
 ---